heidi-holappa/tira-labra-2022/documentation/weekly-report-6.md

 # Weekly Report #6

 ## Quick recap on progress
-- Continued optimazion.
+- Continued optimization.
 A 15MB file containing the Top 10 books from Project Gutenberg can be compressed and uncompressed in a reasonable time.
+- Tests are now divided into two different groups:
+  - Fast tests: these are now ran every time the application starts
+  - Extended tests: tests for large files (size over 1MB).
-- Changed UI-layout
+- Changed UI-layout, simplified compression/uncompression functionalities.

 ## What have I done this week?